brockcp/wojtekkfineart/README.md

 # Wojtekk Fine Art

-- **Woktekk Fine Art** is an image gallery site I built for a client.
-It is very minimalistic as per the client's strict request.
+- **Wojtekk Fine Art** is an image gallery site I built for a client.
+It was designed to be minimalistic as per the client's specific request.

 ### Features:

   - Built with React.
-Employs React Router v4 for multiple page displays.
+Employs React Router v4 for multiple page displays and Bootstrap5 for styling.

 ### Technologies used:

-- **React Javascript Library**
+- **React**
-- **React Router v4**
+- **React Router v5**
+- **Bootstrap5**